apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>timeRange records the time range of backed up data, for PITR, this is the
+<p>Records the time range of backed up data, for PITR, this is the time
-time range of recoverable data.</p>
+range of recoverable data.</p>
 </td>
 </tr>
 <tr>